XiaohuiJiang/XiaohuiJiang.github.io/README.md

 personal blog to collect some daily tips.

-how this site is created:
+How this site is created:
 ========================

 1. following [https://help.github.com/](https://help.github.com/) to create a user github pages and with automatic generator. waiting for 15 minutes before it can show the new pages in browser.